Sexual Harassment in the Workplace

 There are 2 types of sexual harassment:

-- Quid pro quo (a Latin phrase basically meaning “one thing in return for another”) - This is when your employment benefits (i.e., getting a raise, not getting fired, etc.) are tied to giving into your supervisor’s unwelcome sexual advances.
-For example, your supervisor may tell you that you will get a promotion if you kiss him.
-Quid pro only applies in cases where the harasser is a supervisor, because a supervisor has the power to grant or withhold employment benefits.* Note: Even if you agree to do what the supervisor asks, it could still be considered sexual harassment as long as the sexual advances were “unwelcome.”**
+- Quid pro quo is when your employment benefits (i.e., getting a raise, not getting fired, etc.) are tied to giving into your supervisor’s unwelcome sexual advances.
+(Quid pro quo is a Latin phrase that basically means “one thing in return for another.”)
+For example, your supervisor may tell you that you will get a promotion if you kiss him/her.
+Quid pro quo only applies in cases where the harasser is a supervisor, because a supervisor has the power to grant or withhold employment benefits.
+Note: Even if you agree to do what the supervisor asks, it could still be considered sexual harassment as long as the sexual advances were “unwelcome.”*

 back to topWhat can I do to be free of sexual harassment?